Home - Book Preview

 “Huh?”

-“Your performance in this drill last year, that you wouldn’t give up, that was a big reason why you got as much playing time as you did last year.
+“Your performance in this drill last year, that you wouldn’t give up, was a big reason why you got as much playing time as you did last year.
 You’ll be captain your senior year, if not before.”

+Jeff wasn’t sure how to answer that.
 He didn’t have a chance to meet the freshman he commented about until the scrimmage at the end of practice.
 They were part of their team’s midfield.

 “Hey,” Jeff greeted his teammate while he held out a hand.
 “I’m Jeff Knox.”